 Distinct legal entity

 A limited company is a distinct legal entity from its shareholders and directors.
-This is one of the reasons to set up a separate bank account for your company.
-If you are a sole trader, you and your business are one single legal entity.
+This is one of the reasons you should set up a separate bank account for your company.
+If you are a sole trader, you and your business are a single legal entity.

 Separate finances

-The financial affairs of a limited company, and that of its directors is completely separate, unlike the sole trader route.
-This means that directors are not responsible for the company’s debts, unless they have been negligent.
+Unlike the sole trader route, the financial affairs of a limited company and those of its directors are completely separate.
+This means that directors are not responsible for the company’s debts unless they have been negligent.

 Company annual accounts

-Private limited companies submit their annual accounts each year to both Companies House and HMRC.
+Private limited companies submit annual accounts to both Companies House and HMRC.

 Tax on company profits

 Limited companies pay Corporation Tax on their annual profits.
-The rates changed in 2023 – a starting rate of 19%, rising to 25% for larger companies.
+The rates changed in 2023—the starting rate was 19%, rising to 25% for larger companies.

 Personal tax for company directors

-Company directors fill in an annual self assessment form to work out their income tax liabilities for the previous tax year.
-This must be submitted (and any tax paid) by 31st January after the end of the previous tax year.
+Company directors complete an annual self-assessment form to calculate their income tax liabilities for the previous tax year.
+The form must be submitted (and any tax paid) by 31 January after the end of the previous tax year.

 VAT registration

-If the company’s turnover is greater than £85,000 over a 12 month period (2023/24 tax year), you must register the company for Value Added Tax
+If the company’s turnover is greater than £90,000 over a 12-month period (2024/25 tax year), you must register the company for Value Added Tax

 Comfirmation Statement – an annual requirement